tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 Cocoon reserves all rights in the Software not expressly granted to you in this Agreement.
 You also agree to abide by the rules of Google’s Play Store and the permitted “Usage Rules” defined by Google.

+**Restrictions
-Restrictions.
-Except as expressly specified in this Agreement, you may not:
+**Except as expressly specified in this Agreement, you may not:

 (a) copy or modify the Software;